-INK employed a network manager in 1990.
-The Kansas Information Consortium LLC (KIC), a forprofit organization, was formed for the sole purpose of operating the network for the board.
+The Kansas Information Consortium LLC (KIC), a for-profit organization, was formed for the sole purpose of operating the network for the board.
 KIC worked under the original contract, with extensions through December 31, 2002.
 A Request for Proposal for a network manager was issued by the board in 2002, consideration of vendors followed, and the board subsequently entered into a contract with KIC.
 Subsequent contracts were executed with KIC in 2008 and again in 2011, and most recently in 2014, amended in 2018.

 The current contract provides that all gross fees are collected by INK and, after payment of direct costs to agencies in supplying data and shared portal expenses, 85% of such gross profit is to be paid to KIC for operating expense.
-The network manager, KIC, submits an annual business plan to the INK board for approval, enumerating expected costs of operations and anticipated revenues.
+The network manager submits an annual business plan to the INK board for approval, enumerating expected costs of operations and anticipated revenues.

 The INK board hired a full-time executive director in 2002.
 In 2015, INK hired a project manager to assist in coordinating the effort to build an online destination for Kansas business owners to file required documentation across state agencies.
-At the end of Q1 2016, the executive director position became vacant, with the principal duties assumed by the project manager.
+At the end of Q1 2016, the executive director position became vacant, with the principal duties assumed by the project manager in addition to his regular duties.
+After a public recruitment effort, the Board hired a new Executive Director in June 2019.
 INK leased office space from the Kansas Association of Counties through the end of Q1 2017 at which time the records and business address of INK were moved to an office in Memorial Hall provided by the Secretary of State.
-The Department of Administration Service Center in conjunction with the Human Resource Department performs the project manager's payroll administration.
+The office moved again in April 2019 to its current location in the Landon State Office Building in Topeka.
+The Department of Administration Service Center in conjunction with the State Office of Personnel Services performs the Executive Director's payroll administration.
 INK provides funds to the Service Center for all salary and benefits on a quarterly basis.